 MP for Henley and Thame

-Freddie van Mierlo is a Liberal Democrat MP for Henley and Thame, elected in July 2024.
-He currently sits on the Cyber Security and Resilience (Network and Information Systems) Bill committee and on the Science, Innovation and Technology Committee, reflecting a focus on technology and security.
-The data provided does not include his prior career background.
+Freddie van Mierlo is a Liberal Democrat MP for Henley and Thame, elected on 4 July 2024.
+He currently sits on the Science, Innovation and Technology Committee and on the Cyber Security and Resilience (Network and Information Systems) Bill committee.
+The provided data does not include his previous career history.

 Generated 21 February 2026